 Date of Arrival in the United States

 Applicants must show that they entered the U.S. as children and have maintained long-term residence.
-This involves two key requirements:
+This involves two key requirements:- You must have arrived in the United States before your 16th birthday.

 - Continuous residence in the U.S. must have been maintained since June 15, 2007.